chrishuges/projectsWorkspace/sorensenLab/relatedToDlg2/sequencing20220101_ewsStag2AdanePmid34129824/20220101File1_rnaSequencingDataProcessing.md

 This document describes the reprocessing of some RNAseq data from a manuscript.
 Specifically:

-"STAG2 mutations alter CTCF-anchored loop extrusion, reduce cis-regulatory interactions and EWSR1-FLI1 activity in Ewing sarcoma"
+"STAG2 loss rewires oncogenic and developmental programs to promote metastasis in Ewing sarcoma"
-PMID: 33930311, GEO: GSE133228, SRA: PRJNA550416
+PMID: 34129824, GEO: GSE116495, SRA: PRJNA478839

 ### Description